TonyDTiger/TonyDTiger.github.io/_pages/resume.md

 Work experience
 ======
 GN&C Engineer | Boeing, Everett, WA | September 2023 - Present
-* Perform FTA to verify probabilistic safety requirements for flight control algorithms on the Boeing 777X, contributing numerical evidence toward system safety certification.
+* Perform safety and fault tolerance analyses for flight control algorithms on the 777X fixed wing aircraft, ensuring certification compliance and flight controls robustness.
 * Improved the fault tree failure database by integrating electrical wiring zone failure rates derived from wiring diagrams and component-level reliability data.
 * Define new system-level safety requirements following decomposition and traceability processes.
-* Led fault tree and branch termination analyses for a satellite’s GN&C subsystem and identified the autonomous fault detection and response measures needed to achieve mission objectives.
+* Led fault tree and branch termination analyses for a spacecraft’s GN&C subsystem to identify autonomous fault detection and response logic.
 * Defined and documented autonomy software interface commands and telemetry.
 * Improved MATLAB tools for pointing jitter frequency domain analysis.

 GN&C Engineer | Ball Aerospace, Boulder, CO | July 2019 – August 2023
-* Investigated and resolved GPS and star tracker anomalies on-orbit by trending telemetry and coordinating with operations team, supplier, and customer to maintain nominal spacecraft performance.
+* Investigated and resolved GPS and star tracker anomalies on-orbit by trending telemetry and coordinating with operations team, supplier, and customer.
-* Developed tools to process test and on-orbit telemetry data, reducing turnaround time for anomaly investigations and calibrations.
+* Developed tools to process ground test and on-orbit telemetry data, reducing turnaround time for anomaly investigations and calibrations.
 * Validated GN&C hardware and subsystem functionality through hardware-in-loop and software-in-loop tests in a cleanroom environment, resolving anomalies in real time and leading to mission readiness.
 * Conducted Monte Carlo analyses in a 6-DOF nonlinear simulation environment to verify pointing control and safing requirements for two spacecraft.
-* ed cross-functional meetings to analyze and validate IXPE’s boom deployment sequence and contingency plans, contributing to a successful in-space deployment.
+* Led cross-functional meetings to analyze and validate IXPE’s boom deployment sequence and contingency plans, contributing to a successful in-space deployment.
-* Established a product baseline of GN&C algorithm unit tests for the flight software team.
+* Established a product baseline of GN&C algorithm unit tests with the flight software team.
 * Developed and verified PID-based thermal control algorithms with MATLAB nonlinear simulations, ensuring spacecraft components remained within strict operational temperature limits.
 * Developed and validated a 2-axis gimbal multi-body model in MATLAB/Simulink to ensure accurate antenna pointing performance within a 6-DOF nonlinear simulation environment.
 * Tuned coarse sun sensor and gimbal motor simulation models using vendor and in-house test data for improved simulation fidelity.